gabrielngoh/ChallengeFrontEnd_Journey/challenge009/browser-extensions-manager-ui-main/README.md

 Your users should be able to:

-- Toggle extensions between active and inactive states
+- Toggle extensions between active and inactive states(No started)
-- Filter active and inactive extensions
+- Filter active and inactive extensions(No started)
-- Remove extensions from the list
+- Remove extensions from the list(No started)
-- Select their color theme
+- Select their color theme(in progress)
-- View the optimal layout for the interface depending on their device's screen size
+- View the optimal layout for the interface depending on their device's screen size (90%)
-- See hover and focus states for all interactive elements on the page
+- See hover and focus states for all interactive elements on the page (done)

 Want some support on the challenge?
 [Join our community](https://www.frontendmentor.io/community) and ask questions in the **#help** channel.